Skip to main content

 Contract cheating

-Contract cheating is a term used to describe a range of behaviours that involves students seeking inappropriate assistance from a third party for their academic work and assignments.
+Contract cheating is a term used to describe a range of behaviours that involve students seeking inappropriate assistance from a third party for their academic work and assignments.
 In the past, contract cheating cases primarily involved students purchasing entire assignments from essay mills, but in recent years we have seen a rise in the use of external “tutoring” companies and more systematic forms of collusion.

 There are a range of behaviours that fall under the umbrella of contract cheating, which include:

-• purchasing a completed assignment from a "ghostwriting" company
+• purchasing a completed assignment from a "ghostwriting" company or individual person

 • submitting "model" assignment answers provided by a private tutor or tutoring company